Noratrieb/cargo-minimize/README.md

       --project-dir <PROJECT_DIR>
           The working directory where cargo/rustc are invoked in.
 By default, this is the current working directory --script-path <SCRIPT_PATH>
-          NOTE: This is currently broken.
           A path to a script that is run to check whether code reproduces.
-When it exits with code 0, the problem reproduces
+When it exits with code 0, the problem reproduces.
+If `--script-path-lints` isn't set, this script is also run to get lints.
+For lints, the `MINIMIZE_LINTS` environment variable will be set to `1`.
+The first line of the lint stdout or stderr can be `minimize-fmt-rustc` or `minimize-fmt-cargo` to show whether the rustc or wrapper cargo lint format and which output stream is used.
+Defaults to cargo and stdout
+      --script-path-lints <SCRIPT_PATH_LINTS>
+          A path to a script that is run to get lints.
+The first line of stdout or stderr must be `minimize-fmt-rustc` or `minimize-fmt-cargo` to show whether the rustc or wrapper cargo lint format and which output stream is used.
+Defaults to cargo and stdout
   -h, --help
           Print help information
 ```